 - Autopsy: If this is something you wish your baby no matter what age gestation, please ask your physician what is involved in performing an autopsy on your baby.
 In some cases, this may be required by the physician or coroner.

 - clothes or blankets your baby has worn

 - hospital bracelet

 - soaps or lotions used to wash your baby

 - Any NICU related items: ie. pacifier, basinet name card, special blankets or toys

 After I go home

 - Joining an on-line community: There are many on-line communities fitting a wide variety of support needs from miscarriage to SIDS to other lethal conditions.
 These groups can be a comfort as you seek more information and grieve the death of your baby.
 Consider joining our facebook group: The Haven Network and our online parent group Gatherings

 - It is perfectly normal to seek professional counseling services with a licensed therapist.
 Contact your insurance provider, ask to get a list of preferred providers in your area.
 If you do not have insurance, ask if the therapist you would like to see if they have a sliding fee scale.
-When researching therapists, ask if they specialize in grief counseling or are comfortable talking about grief.
+When researching therapists, ask if they specialize in grief counseling or are comfortable talking about grief, specifically baby/child loss.

 - Many communities have annual memorial events such as Walk To Remember or The Angel of Hope Ceremony held at various times throughout the year.
 Check with your local community about memorial events that they may have.